Qafny: A Quantum-Program Verifier: Qafny Formalism

 The state can be further rewritten to the one in \Cref{fig:shorqafny} by merging the above two parts (separated by $+$).
-Notice that the basis-kets are still all distinct because the two parts are distinguished by $x[j]$'s position basis, i.e., $\ket{0}$ and $\ket{1}$.
-Splitting an $\tcht$-typed state is at least $\mathit{NP}$-hard.
-Fortunately, most quantum algorithms tend to split only $\tnort$ and $\thadt$ typed states, which are as simple as splitting a qubit array. \Cref{sec:newtype} shows practical ways to perform additional state joins and splits, including an upgraded dependent type system to permit a few cases of splitting $\tcht$ typed values.
+Notice that the basis-kets are still all distinct because the two parts are distinguished by $x[j]$'s position basis, i.e., $\ket{0}$ and $\ket{1}$. \Cref{sec:newtype} shows practical ways to perform additional state joins and splits, including an upgraded dependent type system to permit a few cases of splitting $\tcht$ typed values.

 \textbf{\textit{Approximating Locus Scope.}} The type system approximates locus scopes.
-In rule \textsc{T-If}, we use $\kappa \sqcupplus \kappa'$, as the approximate locus that is large enough to describe all possible qubits directly and indirectly mentioned in $b$ and $e$.
+In rule \textsc{T-If}, we use $\kappa \sqcupplus \kappa'$ as the approximate locus large enough to describe all possible qubits directly and indirectly mentioned in $b$ and $e$.
 Such scope approximation might be over-approximated, which does not cause incorrectness in our proof system, while under-approximation is forbidden.
 For example, if we combine two $\thadt$-typed qubits in our system and transform the value to $\tcht$-type as $\frac{1}{2}(\ket{00}+\ket{01}+\ket{10}+\ket{11})$, this is an over-approximation since the two qubits are not entangled.
 Partially measuring the first qubit leaves the second qubit's value unchanged as $\frac{1}{\sqrt{2}}(\ket{0}+\ket{1})$.

-In addition to these properties, the type system allows $\cmode$-kind classical variables introduced by \texttt{let} to be evaluated in the type checking stage \footnote{We consider all computation that only needs classical computers is done in the compilation time.}, while tracks $\mmode$ variables in $\Omega$.
-Rule \textsc{T-ExpC} enforces that a classical variable $x$ is replaced with its assignment value $n$ in $e$, and classical expressions in $e$ containing only $x$ are evaluated, so the proof system does not need to handle constants.
+In addition to the above properties, we allow $\cmode$-kind classical variables introduced by \texttt{let} to be evaluated in the type checking stage \footnote{We consider all computation that only needs classical computers is done in the compilation time.}, while tracks $\mmode$ variables in $\Omega$.
+Rule \textsc{T-ExpC} enforces that a classical variable $x$ is replaced with its assigned value $n$ in $e$, and classical expressions in $e$ containing $x$ are evaluated, so the proof system can avoid handling constants.